- Chart

 Investment Approach and Strategy

-Strategy: SPHY employs a passive investment strategy, aiming to track the performance of the ICE BofA U.S. High Yield Index.
-It does not actively select individual bonds but rather replicates the index's composition.
+Strategy: SPHY employs a passive investment strategy, aiming to replicate the performance of the Markit iBoxx USD Liquid High Yield Index.
+It uses a representative sampling or full replication approach to hold the securities in the index.

-Composition The ETF primarily holds a diversified portfolio of U.S. dollar-denominated corporate bonds that are rated below investment grade (BB+/Ba1 or lower) by credit rating agencies.
-These bonds are typically issued by companies with higher credit risk, offering potentially higher yields to compensate investors for this risk.
+Composition The ETF primarily holds a diversified portfolio of U.S. dollar-denominated corporate bonds with credit ratings below investment grade (i.e., rated BB+ or lower by S&P or Ba1 or lower by Moody's).
+These bonds are issued by corporations across various sectors.

 Market Position